codenotary/kube-notary/README.md

 helm install -n kube-notary helm/kube-notary
 ```

+Alternatively, it's possible to manually install `kube-notary` without using Helm.
+Templates for manual installation are within the [kubernetes folder](kubernetes).

 ## Usage

 `kube-notary` provides both detailed log output and a Prometheus metrics endpoint to monitor the verification status of your running containers.
 After the installation you will find instruction to get them.